mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 or graph theory, meaning analysing connections between nodes in a network and the strength of the ties.

+## Workflow
+A graphical representation of a set of events, tasks, and decisions that define a business process (example: vacation approval process in a company; purchase approval process).
+You use the developer tool to add objects to a workflow and to connect the objects with sequence flows.
+The Data Integration Service uses the instructions configured in the workflow to run the objects.

+## Schema
+In computer programming, a schema (pronounced `SKEE-mah`) is the organization or structure for a database, while in artificial intelligence (AI) a schema is a formal expression of an inference rule.
+For the former, the activity of data modeling leads to a schema.

+* Example, Database schema:

+		CREATE TABLE product (
+ 			id INT AUTO_INCREMENT PRIMARY KEY, product_name VARCHAR(50) NOT NULL,
+ 			price VARCHAR(7) NOT NULL,
+ 			quantity INT NOT NULL
+		)

+* Example, DataFrame schema in PySpark

+		from pyspark.sql.types import StructType, StructField
+		from pyspark.sql.types import StringType, IntegerType

+		schema = StructType([ \
+	    	StructField("firs_tname", StringType(),True), \
+	    	StructField("last_name", StringType(),True), \
+	    	StructField("emp_id", StringType(), True), \
+	    	StructField("gender", StringType(), True), \
+	    	StructField("salary", IntegerType(), True)
+	  	])

+## Difference between Tuple and List in Python
+The primary difference between tuples and lists is that tuples are **immutable** as opposed to lists which are **mutable**.
+Therefore, it is possible to change a list but not a tuple.
+The contents of a tuple cannot change once they have been created in Python due to the immutability of tuples.

+Examples in Python3:

+	# create a tuple
+	>>> t3 = (10, 20, 40)
+	>>> t3
+	(10, 20, 40)

+	# create a list
+	>>> l3 = [10, 20, 40]
+	>>> l3
+	[10, 20, 40]

+	# add an element to a list
+	>>> l3.append(500)
+	>>> l3
+	[10, 20, 40, 500]

+	# add an element to a tuple
+	>>> t3.append(600)
+	Traceback (most recent call last):
+	  File "<stdin>", line 1, in <module>
+	AttributeError: 'tuple' object has no attribute 'append'

 ## Object Databases
 An object database store data in the form of objects, as used by object-oriented programming.
 They are different from relational